 Review of Yevgeny Primakov icebreaker

-MS Yevgeny Primakov ("ледокол Евгений Примаков") is an icebreaking vessel owned and operated by SCF Sovcomflot ("Совкомфлот").
-The shipowner is Russian state-owned corporation that specializes in petroleum and LNG shipping.
+The 2018-built MS Yevgeny Primakov ("ледокол Евгений Примаков") is an icebreaking vessel owned and operated by SCF Sovcomflot ("Совкомфлот").
+The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.
 SCF's fleet comprises around 150 vessels.

 History and construction